Guess Who's Coming to Dinner (album)

 Guess Who's Coming to Dinner is a reggae album and single by Black Uhuru.
 The album was first released under the title Showcase in 1979, then as a re-edition entitled Black Uhuru in 1980, with the addition of "Shine Eye Gal" (featuring a guest performance by Keith Richards on guitar), and with different mixes of the original LP tracks (some shorter, some longer.)
-The Guess Who's Coming to Dinner release, from 1983, is identical to the 1980 edition.
+The Guess Who's Coming to Dinner release, from 1983, features remixed versions of the tracks, some of them significantly longer – nb: this is contrary to what Allmusic claims in its review.

 The album was listed in the 1999 book The Rough Guide: Reggae: 100 Essential CDs.